-

 This charming carved and lacquered multi-use box opens from the top and has a side drawer with a metal pull.
-It is decorated with auspicious carved symbols for a good, healthy, prosperous and long life Carved fu lion heads with flowing manes adorn the front and plum blossoms and a fan the front and frame.
-Painted calligraphic phrases refer to a wish for many sons.
-It was likely a wedding gift to newlyweds and would still be great for that purpose.
+It decorated with auspicious carved symbols as wishes for a good, healthy, prosperous and long life Carved fu lion heads with flowing manes adorn the front and plum blossoms and a fan adorn the front and frame.
+Painted calligraphic poetic phrases refer to a wish for many sons.
+It probably was a wedding gift to newly weds and would still be great for that purpose.

 $295.00